semrush/intergalactic/website/docs/components/input-mask/input-mask-code.md

 @## InputMask

-This component is an input wrapper that allows you to set the format for the input value.
+This component is a wrapper that allows you to set the format for the input value.

 @## Mask

-This is the example for a simple input with a `mask`.
-The mask is set via the mask property, which determines the input format and value validation.
+This is an example of a basic input with a `mask` feature.
+The mask is defined using the mask property, which specifies the input format and validates the entered value.

-> Be sure to set the placeholder input with the mask.
-As a rule, it duplicates the mask itself.
+> Remember to set the placeholder for the input field to match the mask.
+Typically, the placeholder should be the same as the mask itself.

 @example basic